 - Make sure to download the Oxygen framework for your operating system.

 - Retrieve your LambdaTest authentication credentials i.e., your LambdaTest Username, Access Key and Hub URL.
 You can do so by visiting the LambdaTest automation dashboard and clicking on the key icon near the help button.

-Step 1: Open the Oxygen framework and click on the cloud icon on the upper-right corner.
+Step 1: Open the Oxygen framework and click on the cloud icon in the upper-right corner.

 Step 2: Turn on the toggle for LambdaTest to run your Oxygen automation scripts on LambdaTest Selenium Grid of 2000+ real browsers.

 Step 3: Once you turn the toggle on, you need to fill the mandatory fields to run your Oxygen tests on LambdaTest Selenium Grid.
-These mandatory fields include your Hub URL, your LambdaTest username, and your LambdaTest access key.
+These mandatory fields include your Hub URL, your LambdaTest Username, and your LambdaTest Access Token.

-You can also capture browser console, network logs, screenshots, and video-recording for your Oxygen test execution over LambdaTest Selenium Grid by enabling the checkboxes.
+You can also Capture Browser Console, Capture Network Logs, Take Screenshots, and do Video Recording for your Oxygen test execution over LambdaTest Selenium Grid by enabling the checkboxes.
 After selecting the preferred checkboxes and filling the mandatory fields, click on Save & Close.

-Step 4: You will now find a drop-down beside the Run button which says Local, indicating that the tests are being executed on your Local machine.
-To run the tests on LambdaTest cloud, you would need to select the value for LambdaTest.
+Step 4: You will now find a drop-down beside the Run button, which says Local, indicating that the tests are being executed on your local machine.
+To run the tests on the LambdaTest cloud, you would need to select the value for LambdaTest.

 Kudos!
 That is all you need to do for integrating your Oxygen framework with LambdaTest Selenium Grid.
 Now, as you run the test, it would be executed over the Selenium Grid offered by LambdaTest, which would enable you to ensure a sturdy cross browser compatible web-application.